omarfawzi/Nginx-Ratelimiter-Proxy/Readme.md

         limit: 30
         window: 60
 ```
-- `ignoredSegments`: Defines users and IPs for which rate limiting should be skipped.
-This is useful for administrative users or specific trusted IPs.
+- `ignoredSegments`: Defines users, IPs and URLs for which rate limiting should be skipped.
+This is useful for administrative users, urls or specific trusted IPs.
 - `rules`: Contains the rate limit rules for different URI paths.
 - `path`: The URI path to which the rate limit applies, to apply ratelimits for all paths you can provide `/` as a global path, for regex paths refer to https://github.com/openresty/lua-nginx-module?tab=readme-ov-file#ngxrematch.
 - `user/IP`: The user or IP address to which the rate limit applies.